oyerahul/ML-Projects/README.md

 `Project 1:` The company is trying to decide whether to focus their efforts on their mobile app experience or their website.Let's begin our understanding of implementing [Linear regression] in Python for classification.

-`Project 2:` For this lecture we will be working with the [Titanic Data Set from Kaggle](https://www.kaggle.com/c/titanic).
+`Project 2:` For this project we will be working with the [Titanic Data Set from Kaggle](https://www.kaggle.com/c/titanic).
 This is a very famous data set and very often is a student's first step in machine learning!
 We'll be trying to predict a classification- survival or deceased.
 Let's begin our understanding of implementing Logistic Regression in Python for classification.